“Where are we really?”

 Hosted by impact on sustainable aviation e.V. and run in partnership with WTW, the IMPACT Forum is an invitation-only gathering of leading scientists, policymakers, investors, airlines, OEMs, fuel and CDR producers, and other senior decision-makers across the aviation value chain.

-Building on the success of the inaugural 2024 edition, the 2026 IMPACT Forum continues our mission to unite the people, data, and evidence that matter most to accelerate aviation’s transition.
+Building on the success of the inaugural 2024 edition, the 2026 IMPACT Forum continues our mission to unite the people, data, and evidence that matter most to accelerate aviation’s transition – now including the critical dimension of energy security driven by geopolitical tension.

 What makes the Forum different?

-- Designed for accountability – guiding future action through facts over narrative.
+- Designed for accountability – guiding future action through facts over narrative, now including energy security as a co-driver of change.

 - Not a trade fair – but a neutral, science-based platform for open, solution-focused dialogue.